JasonH234/Concurrency/README.md

-LED Ant Defender Game, written in XC and ran on XMOS boards
+Concurrency university coursework - LED Ant Defender Game.
+Written in XC and ran on XMOS boards.